murchandamus/bips/bip-update-process.md

 solid, not unduly complicated, and definitive.
 Subsequently, a BIP’s content should only be adjusted in minor details to clarify ambiguities, fill-in omissions, or address other issues discovered as the BIP is adopted.

+As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

 ### Withdrawn

 BIP champions may decide on their own to change their BIP’s status from _DRAFT_ to _WITHDRAWN_ or vice versa.
-When a BIP is labeled _WITHDRAWN_, the BIP champion indicates that they no longer pursue adoption of their proposal, have abandoned work on it, or no longer recommend the proposed approach.
+When a BIP is labeled _WITHDRAWN_, the BIP champion indicates that they have abandoned work on it, no longer pursue adoption of their proposal, or no longer recommend the proposed approach.

-### Standards Track BIPs
-### Process BIPs

-### Informational BIPs
+### Adoption of proposals

+The BIPs repository does not track the sentiment on or adoption of proposals.
+After a BIP is advanced to _PROPOSED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
+Individual Bitcoin projects may publish which BIPs they implement.

-### Transferring Ownership
+### Transferring BIP Ownership

+It occasionally becomes necessary to transfer ownership of BIPs to a new champion.
+In general, we would like to retain the original author as a co-author of the transferred BIP, but that is really up to the original author.
+A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the BIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
+A bad reason to transfer ownership is because you don't agree with the direction of the BIP.
+We try to build consensus around a BIP, but if that's not possible, you can always submit a competing BIP.

+If you are interested in assuming ownership of a BIP, send a message asking to take over, addressed to both the original author and the BIP editors.
+If the original author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (it's not like such decisions can't be reversed :)).

 ## Licensing